Dharmanh/My-First-Repositroy/README.md

-# My-First-Repositroy
+# My-First-Repository
-This is my first test repository on Github
+This is my first test  repository on GitHub
+I am trying to use this to create a project that will access data on an Iseries and enable the use of data from an IBM Db2 database